seananderson/metafolio/inst/ms/ms.md

 Populations (VSPs) --- populations that are demographically independent of other populations over a 100-year time frame [@mcelhany2000].
-In Canada, the rough equivalent to the ESU is a Conservation Unit (CU), which consists of a group of salmonids that are reproductively isolated and that if lost would be unlikely to recolonize in a reasonable time frame [@dfo2005wsp].
+In Canada, the rough equivalent to the ESU is a Conservation Unit (CU), which consists of a group of salmon that are reproductively isolated and that if lost would be unlikely to recolonize in a reasonable time frame [@dfo2005wsp].
 A salmonid portfolio in our model could represent an ESU or CU and that the lessons learned from our models are thus directly applicable to management guidelines in the Pacific Northwest.
 In fact, a number of VSP guidelines agree with our findings.
-For example, VSP guidelines suggest maintaining diversity in a variety of forms, focusing conservation efforts not just where salmonids are currently abundant, and maintaining metapopulations with some populations near each other and others further apart [@mcelhany2000].
+For example, VSP guidelines suggest maintaining diversity in a variety of forms, focusing conservation efforts not just where salmon are currently abundant, and maintaining metapopulations with some populations near each other and others further apart [@mcelhany2000].